NicolasCHIRON/d41_events_js/README.md

 # d39 - event-JS

-second steps on JavaScript... (babies grow so fat :o)
+third step on JavaScript... (babies grow so fast :o)

 You will find ten exercices to modify a HTML doc with Javascript !